Malay grammar: Personal pronouns

 From the perspective of a European language, Malay boasts a wide range of different pronouns, especially to refer to the addressee (the so-called second person pronouns).
 These are used to differentiate several parameters of the person they are referred to, such as the social rank and the relationship between the addressee and the speaker.

 This table shows an overview over the most commonly and widely used pronouns of the Malay language:

 First person pronouns

 Notable among the personal-pronoun system is a distinction between two forms of "we": kita (you and me, you and us) and kami (us, but not you).
-The distinction is increasingly confused in colloquial Indonesian, but not in Malaysian.
+The distinction is increasingly confused in colloquial Indonesian, but not in Malay.

-Saya and aku are the two major forms of "I"; saya (or its literary / archaic form sahaya) is the more formal form, whereas aku is used with close acquaintances like family and friends, and between lovers.
+Saya and aku are the two major forms of "I"; saya (or its literally/archaic form sahaya) is used when speaking to some family members, elders, new acquaintances, and when speaking in a formal setting, whereas aku is used with friends.
+Depending on how important the usage of the appropriate pronoun is to both speakers, aku can be used when speaking to new acquaintances without being interpreted as disrespectful.

 Sa(ha)ya may also be used for "we", but in such cases it is usually used with sêkalian or sêmua "all"; this form is ambiguous as to whether it corresponds with exclusive kami or inclusive kita.
 Less common are hamba "slave", hamba tuan, hamba datok (all extremely humble), beta (a royal addressing oneselves), patik (a commoner addressing a royal), kami (royal or editorial "we"), kita, têman, and kawan (lit. "friend").